fritzduchardt/k8s-hide-env/README.md

 ## How it works

-K8s Hide Env installs a [Mutating Web Hook](https://kubernetes.io/blog/2019/03/21/a-guide-to-kubernetes-admission-controllers/) in your K8s cluster, which in a nut-shell **extracts your container environment variables from the K8s manifest and adds them exclusively to the shell that starts the main process by amending container *command* and *args*.** Then environment variables are deleted from K8s manifest.
+K8s Hide Env installs a [Mutating Web Hook](https://kubernetes.io/blog/2019/03/21/a-guide-to-kubernetes-admission-controllers/) in your K8s cluster, which in a nut-shell **extracts your container environment variables from the K8s manifest and adds them to a K8s secret.
+On startup, they are made available exclusively to the shell that starts the main process by amending container *command* and *args*.** Then environment variables are deleted from K8s manifest.

 ## Limitations